 - Increases infrastructure flexibility.

-You must comply with all licensing requirements when you upload and start instances based on OS images you supply.
+You must comply with all licensing requirements when you upload and start instances based on OS images that you supply.

-Bring Your Own Image Scenarios
+Bringing Your Own Image

 Bring Your Own KVM: You can bring your own operating system images or older operating systems such as Ubuntu 6.x, RHEL 3.x, CentOS 5.4 using KVM on bare metal instances.
 For more information, see Getting Started: Oracle Linux KVM Image for Oracle Cloud Infrastructure and Installing and Configuring KVM on Bare Metal Instances with Multi-VNIC.

-Bring Your Own OVM: You can bring your Oracle VM workload to Oracle Cloud Infrastructure, for more information, see Installing and Configuring Oracle VM on Oracle Cloud Infrastructure.
+Bring your own OVM: You can bring your Oracle VM workload to Oracle Cloud Infrastructure.
+For more information, see Installing and Configuring Oracle VM on Oracle Cloud Infrastructure.

-Bring Your Own Hyper-V: You can bring your own operating system images or older operating systems such as Windows Server 2003, Windows Server 2008, as well as older Linux -based operating systems using Hyper-V on bare metal instances.
-For a full list of supported Hyper-V guests, see Supported Windows guest operating systems for Hyper-V on Windows Server 2016 and Supported Linux and FreeBSD virtual machines for Hyper-V on Windows.
-See Deploying Hyper-V with Routing for more information.
+Bring your own Hyper-V: You can bring your own operating system images or older operating systems such as Windows Server 2003, Windows Server 2008, and older Linux -based operating systems using Hyper-V on bare metal instances.
+For a full list of supported Hyper-V guests, see Supported Windows guest operating systems for Hyper-V on Windows Server and Supported Linux and FreeBSD virtual machines for Hyper-V on Windows.
+See Deploying Hyper-V on Oracle Cloud Infrastructure for more information.